Freedom Movement (Slovenia): Z.DEJ (2021–2022)

 Jure Leben, the former Minister for the environment in the Cabinet of Marjan Šarec, has announced the purpose of establishing a political party in January 2021 in political show Studio City.
 The party was established on 8 May 2021 and Leben was elected as their first and sole president of the party.
 The party would look for environmental balance, between industrial progress and preserving the environment.

-Jure Leben was elected as the first chairman and Gregor Erbežnik became the vice-chairman.
+Leben was elected as the first chairman and Gregor Erbežnik became the vice-chairman.
 The leadership elected 119 delegates.
 The party never received much public support in opinion polling.
 In January 2022, Leben announced retreat from the party and politics, as he said that he would dedicate his time to his family.

 Freedom Movement (2022–present)

-On the 24th of January 2022, Robert Golob, at that time still the Chairman of the board at GEN-I, announced his candidature for the President of the party in decline, its transformation and changing the name to the Freedom Movement.
+On 24 January 2022, Robert Golob, at that time still the Chairman of the board at GEN-I, announced his candidature for the President of the party in decline, its transformation and changing the name to the Freedom Movement.
 The congress took place on 26 January 2022, Robert Golob was elected as the president, Urška Klakočar Zupančič as vice-president.
 Mirta Koželj became the President of the party council.
 Matej Arčon was elected as general secretary of the party.
 For the party to protect itself from incited members and hostile takeover attempts, there is a prerequisite for joining the party, which consists of an interview with Robert Golob for every MP candidate Unaffiliated MPs Janja Sluga (previously SMC) and Jurij Lep (previously DeSUS) also joined the party.
 After the elections, Golob has said that he is ready to partner with KUL, which is their »natural ally«.
 On the 1st of February he responded to the joint meeting with the parties of KUL.

-On the 17th of February, the presidents of the Freedom Movement and LIDE had a meeting; both presidents decided that their parties wouldn't participate with a joint electoral list, but there was still a possibility that there could be someone from LIDE to participate on the Freedom Movement list.

-On Saturday the 19th of March 2022, there was an election convention of the party, at which they represented their program for the elections and their candidacy list, which included some famous names such as former boxer Dejan Zavec, journalist of RTV Slovenija Mojca Šetinc Pašek, Mayor of Tržič Borut Sajovic, an expert for Nuclear security Miroslav Gregorič, former rector of the University of Ljubljana Igor Papič and orthopedist Danijel Bešič Loredan.
+On 17 February, the presidents of the Freedom Movement and LIDE had a meeting; both presidents decided that their parties would not participate with a joint electoral list, but there was still a possibility that there could be someone from LIDE to participate on the Freedom Movement list.
+On 19 March 2022, there was an election convention of the party, at which they represented their program for the elections and their candidacy list, which included some famous names such as former boxer Dejan Zavec, journalist of RTV Slovenija Mojca Šetinc Pašek, mayor of Tržič Borut Sajovic, an expert for Nuclear security Miroslav Gregorič, former University of Ljubljana rector Igor Papič, and orthopedist Danijel Bešič Loredan.